 So you can see that our words are very important.
 What we say holds tremendous power.
-It shows the world who we really are inside and it actually defines our character.
+It shows the world who we really are inside and it actually reflects our character.

-It’s my privilege to be your mother and I’ve loved watching you grow in Christ.
+It’s my privilege to be your mother and I love watching you grow in Christ.
 This is why I’m certain that you don’t want your words to defile you.
 So, I’m making an official list for you to use as a reference.
-These are phrases that are forbidden in our home because of the message they send to others and/or the discontentment they harbor in our hearts.
+These are phrases that are forbidden and phrases that are welcomed in our home.
+Because our words matter.

 I could go on and on about this phrase, but let’s focus on one truth.
 The Bible says that God is working all things for our good.
 It says that He is always good.
-Therefore, we don’t even need to evaluate things on this level.
-There is no such thing as fair; it’s all God’s work in our lives.
+Therefore, fairness really isn’t the issue.
+God is working everything together in our lives.

 While it might not appear to be good to us or even seems to be harming us, we MUST trust God’s goodness and His love for us in every situation.

 First, let’s assume this phrase is being used to describe a person.
-Have you ever called someone stupid?
-I know you have.
-I’ve heard it.
-But do you realize what you are really doing?
+If you call someone stupid, do you realize what you are really doing?

 Take a peek at Psalm 139.
 This passage tells us how amazingly wonderful we were made.
-It tells us that God formed us in His very image.
+It tells us that God formed each of us in His very image.
 Of course you know that this passage wasn’t written for just you.
-It’s true for all people, right?
-Uh oh.
-Now we have a problem don’t we?
-If we call someone else stupid, we are personally insulting the work of God.
+It’s true for all people, even the people we might struggle to love at times.
+If we call someone stupid, we are personally insulting the work of God.

 This one might be a little confusing, but stick with me.
 Most of the time when people utter these words, what they really mean is, “I’m sorry I got caught” or “I’m sorry that you are bothered.”
 Truthfully, that’s not really what an apology is all about.
 So that’s why these words are forbidden.

 If you wrong someone, God tells us to seek forgiveness.
 Not utter a lousy phrase.
 Seeking forgiveness sounds a little more like this, “Sister, I should not have pulled your hair.
-It was wrong.
+I’m sure that hurt and made you feel angry.
 Will you please forgive me?”
-You can say I’m sorry in this type of a conversation, too.
-But saying I’m sorry on its own simply won’t cut it.

-I seriously hope that I don’t even have to explain this one to you.
-But I will just in case.
-Finding something doesn’t EVER, ever make it yours.
-You must always make an effort to return it to its rightful owner.
+Finding something doesn’t make it yours.
+If you find something, make an effort to return it to its rightful owner.
 And no, I don’t mean that you should glance around and if you don’t see anyone just slip it in your pocket and run.
 That’s called stealing.

-If you truly find something that can not be returned to its owner, we should consider donating it.
+If you truly find something that cannot be returned to its owner, you could consider donating it.
 But I know that this is not usually the case.
 Typically it’s $1 that was found in your brother’s pants while putting them in the laundry.
-Give it back.
+The most loving thing is to give it back.
 Trust me, it’s worth being honest over this.

 No, it’s not your brother’s fault that you hit him because he hit you first.
 No, it’s not your sister’s fault that you spilled the milk because she was singing an annoying song.
 Even as a child, you are responsible for your own behavior.
-Now is the time to understand that you must have a right response when others do something wrong to you.
+Now is the time to understand that you get the chance to have a right response even when others do something wrong to you.